Delpreti/sqlall/README.md

-# formulite
+# SQL-all
-formulite is a python library that provides a simple ORM to perform asynchronous connection within an sqlite database.
+sqlall is a python library that aims to provide a simple ORM to perform common database operations.